hrayrhar/hrayrhar.github.io/_pages/about.md

 of deep neural networks, and in estimation/approximation of information-theoretic quantities.

 ## News
-- Our [paper](https://arxiv.org/abs/1706.03353) "Fast structure learning with modular regularization" got accepted to NeurIPS'19 as a spotlight presentation.
+- [Sept.
+3, 2019] Our [paper](https://arxiv.org/abs/1706.03353) "Fast structure learning with modular regularization" got accepted to NeurIPS'19 as a spotlight presentation.

 ## Publications